© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Holdenby Manor and gardens is a scheduled monument protected by Historic England under reference 1006638.
 View the official record →

-Holdenby House is a large Elizabethan mansion built from 1580 onwards by Sir Christopher Hatton, one of Elizabeth I's favoured courtiers.
+Holdenby Manor is a country house and estate in Northamptonshire that originated as a grand Elizabethan residence built by Sir Christopher Hatton in the late sixteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006638.

 Holdenby Manor and gardens is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006638.